Florida airport locked down after suspect boards vacant commercial airliner, official says

 A Florida airport was briefly placed on lockdown Thursday after a man jumped a fence and entered a vacant commercial airliner, an official said.

+The suspect was identified as Nishal Sankat, 22, who was charged with criminal attempt to steal an airplane, The Associated Press reported, citing officials.

+He also faces a visa violation and criminal trespassing charges, airport spokeswoman Lori Booker said.

-The suspect, who was only identified as a 26-year-old male from Trinidad and Tobago who entered the United States through Canada and who has a Florida driver’s license, parked a red sedan curbside and entered an Orlando Melbourne International Airport apron at around 2 a.m., airport spokeswoman Lori Booker said.
+Sankat, a man from Trinidad and Tobago who entered the United States through Canada and who has a Florida driver’s license, parked a red sedan curbside and entered an Orlando Melbourne International Airport at around 2 a.m., Booker said.
 It wasn't clear if the man was in the U.S. legally.

 Booker said two Melbourne Airport Police officers spotted the suspect boarding a vacant American Airlines-owned Airbus A321.
 Within two minutes, officers had apprehended the man.